 At the meeting, the new members of the Council introduced themselves and the actions planned.
 Yann Le Cam, Chief Executive Officer of EURORDIS and member of the recently elected RDI Council, presented a draft action plan for the next 3 years, which is open for consultation via the RareConnect RDI Discussion Group.

-Durhane Wong-Rieger, President of the Canadian Organization for Rare Disorders and member of the RDI Council, opened the meeting by saying: “There has been great improvement over the last two decades, now when you mention rare diseases people know what you are talking about.
+Durhane Wong-Rieger, President of the Canadian Organization for Rare Disorders and member of the RDI Council, opened the meeting by saying: “There has been a great improvement over the last two decades, now when you mention rare diseases people know what you are talking about.
 Now our role is to ensure rare diseases are explicitly recognised as part of universal health coverage.
 RDI will create tremendous opportunities in the near future.
 Right now we all need to work together; we need to take a leap of faith to make RDI a success, to bring together the global rare disease community and to ensure rare diseases are recognised as a public health priority.”

-She also spoke of the difference between rare disease communities and actions in developed and developing countries, “Not everybody is moving at same pace – we need to move as a global rare disease community to prevent widening this gap.”
+She also spoke of the difference between rare disease communities and actions in developed and developing countries, “Not everybody is moving at the same pace – we need to move as a global rare disease community to prevent widening this gap.”

 The RDI meeting included presentations from Alain Baumann of the World Federation of Hemophilia, who shared their model on sustainable national care programs in developing countries; John Forman, the President of the International Conference on Rare Diseases and Orphan Drugs (ICORD), with which RDI is collaborating on international conference activity; Emmanuel Chantelot, Chair of the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) Rare Disease working group; and Dr Iiro Eerola, who presented the International Rare Diseases Research Consortium.